-EMDR & Somatic techniques
+EMDR & Somatic therapy

 In therapy, you may notice that different “parts” of you want different things—one part wants to speak up, another wants to shut down; one part craves connection, another pulls away.
 Internal Family Systems (IFS) and Parts Work help us explore these inner dynamics with clarity and compassion.